 Why Live in West End

-West End, also known as West End Heights, is one of Lafayette's oldest neighborhoods, nestled within the historic La Place Coterie area dating back to the early 1800s.
-This cultural district is characterized by mature trees, unique architecture, and the first house in Lafayette built on a slab.
-Its proximity to downtown and major highways makes commuting convenient.
-The neighborhood hosts the annual Cinema on the Bayou Festival, showcasing nearly 200 films.
-Homes here, primarily 1930s cottages and bungalows, feature front porches and small carports, with prices ranging from $160,000 to $600,000.
-The lots are smaller, so expansive lawns are uncommon.
-Students have access to both private and public schools, including Lafayette High, which offers magnet programs and has been recognized as a standout institution.
+West End, also known as West End Heights, is one of Lafayette's oldest neighborhoods, nestled within the historic La Place Coterie area.
+The cultural district is characterized by mature trees and unique architecture, which includes the city’s first slab-built house.
+Homes here, primarily 1930s cottages and bungalows, feature modest front porches, lawns and carports, with prices ranging from $160,000 to $600,000.
+Commuting is convenient due to the proximity of downtown and major highways.
+Students have access to both private and public schools, including Faulk Elementary, Lafayette Middle and Lafayette High, which is recognized as a standout institution thanks to magnet programs like French Immersion.
+Annually, the neighborhood hosts the Cinema on the Bayou Festival, showcasing nearly 200 films.
 The Lafayette Museum, located in the historic home of early settler Jean Mouton, provides guided and self-guided tours.
-Dining options within the neighborhood include Coffeeweed Cottage, a unique café and boutique, and Johnson’s Boucaniere, known for its Cajun specialty sausage and smoked meats.
-The West End's rich culture and central location make it a notable part of Lafayette's attractions.
+Johnson’s Boucaniere, known for its Cajun specialty sausage and smoked meats, is a popular restaurant in the community.

 Frequently Asked Questions